d1g1talweb/Tautulli_Active_Streams/README.md

 <br>

 ## 📌 Features
-A custom integration for Home Assistant that allows you to monitor active Plex streams and User Statistics using Tautulli Api.
+A custom integration for Home Assistant that allows you to monitor active Plex streams and User Statistics using Tautulli Api.**Now integrated Plex Token** for even more attributes for your Plex sessions!
 <br>
 *Multi Tautulli Instances Supported!*

 ##  Active Streams

 - Dynamically creates session sensors based on active Plex streams.
 - Custom Sensor Count – Choose how many active streams to display.
 - Adjustable Scan Interval – Set how often HA updates stream data.